 “I never fully realized IKEA’s true power until we did this project,” says Matthieu Leroy, Sustainability Specialist at IKEA Media Production.
 To improve the green procurement of paper and print for its 217-million-copy catalogue, the furniture giant from Sweden teamed up with us in 2014, and we’ve been working diligently with them to create some remarkably effective big-data tools.

-Together we’re creating the world’s largest sustainability-driven Self-Learning Supply Chain.
+Together, IKEA and Except are creating the world’s largest sustainability-driven Self-Learning Supply Chain.
 The energy savings are expected to increase for each next year to come.
-And all this for less than 0.5 mio US$ in cost.
-That's a cost/benefit ratio of over 200 for the energy savings alone.
+And all this for a cost less than US$ 0.5 mio.
+This results in a cost/benefit ratio of over 200 for the energy savings alone.
 The online magazine 2Degrees writes this about the process:

 "Before being allowed to enter discussions with purchasers, suppliers also must report on many environmental KPIs (energy, water, waste, emissions) from the pulp, paper and print productions, as well as all transportation involved.